-Passing a literal null to an Optional parameter is almost certainly a mistake.
-Did you mean to provide an empty Optional?
+Passing a literal null to an Optional accepting parameter is likely a bug.

 Optional<Integer> double(Optional<Integer> i) {